Recipe of the Week: Fizzing Whizbees

-Our latest featured Madam Rosmerta’s Recipe depicts the texturally explosive Fizzing Whizbees which was cleverly cooked up by Sierra, who routinely blogs and reviews at her site Bookyum.
-Whether we have read The Prisoner of Azkaban or visited Honeydukes at Universal Studios, Fizzing Whizbees are one of those candies that have captivated us with its peculiar sounding name and hard to imagine physical description.
+Our latest featured Rosmerta’s Recipes submission depicts the explosive Fizzing Whizbees.
+This recipe comes to us from Sierra, who routinely blogs and reviews on her website, BookYum.
+Whether we have read Harry Potter and the Prisoner of Azkaban or visited Honeydukes at Universal Studios, Fizzing Whizbees are one of those candies that have captivated us with their peculiar-sounding name and hard-to-imagine physical description.
 Is it shaped like a bee?
-Or a frisbee perhaps?
+Or a frisbee, perhaps?

-After coming across both currently licensed versions, Sierra set out to create one that matched the “massive sherbert ball” description it received in the novel.
-As she soon found out, this type of sherbert is actually a candy powder that creates a fizzing effect when put into your mouth.
-To get it to work for her recipe Sierra explained:
+After coming across both currently licensed versions, Sierra set out to create her own that matches the “massive sherbet ball” description it received in the novel.
+She quickly learned that this type of sherbet is actually a candy powder that creates a fizzing effect in your mouth.

-Thanks again to Sierra for this curious and fun addition.
-Be sure to get the recipe in its entirety over at our Madam Rosmerta’s Recipe section.
-As usual, if anyone thinks they have or know someone who has created a dish inspired by the series then feel free to submit it via our contact page.
+Thanks again to Sierra for this fun addition to our recipes.
+Be sure to get the recipe in its entirety.
+As usual, don’t forget that anyone is welcome to submit a recipe to us.
 Until next time, happy tasting!